hres/cfg-classification-webapp/README.md

 Run `ng build -bh /cfg-classification-webapp/` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Move the contents of this folder into your Apache server so that it is available at https://lam-dev.canadaeast.cloudapp.azure.com/cfg-classification-webapp/

 **Note the build command to execute for a QA build is `ng build -bh /cfg-classification-webapp/ -e qa`

+**     the build command to execute for a local use build is `ng build -bh /cfg-classification-webapp/ -e local`